 The Adyen POS solution

 To perform online transactions, you must connect both the POS system and the PED to the Internet.
-The PED can connect to the Adyen platform directly or by using the POS system as a proxy, which requires a physical connection between the PED and POS.
+The PED can connect to the Adyen payments platform directly, or by using the POS system as a proxy, which requires a physical connection between the PED and POS.

 Multiple PEDs may be connected to a single POS system.
 The cash register application provides the staff with an interface to switch dynamically between these connected PEDs when required.